Yash7256/CyberSec-CLI/README.md

 - **Beautiful Terminal UI**: Rich text formatting, progress bars, and interactive prompts
 - **Extensible Architecture**: Easy to add new tools and commands
 - **Themes**: Multiple color schemes to match your style
+- **Redis Integration**: Caching and job queuing with automatic fallback to in-memory storage

 ## 🚀 Quick Start